 Based on the definitions, there are clearly some similarities between the investment options.
 Here are some of the main similarities:

 - Holdings – Both mutual funds and ETFs consist of a pool of different stocks, REITs, or other investments outlined by the funds objectives.

-- Types of Funds– Since mutual funds and ETFs are pools of stocks and different investments, each can take many different shapes and forms.
+- Types of Funds– Mutual funds and ETFs are pools of stocks and different investments.
+As a result, each can take many different shapes and forms.
 Each offer a diversified selection of funds.
-For example, there are funds that mirror any stock index (S&P, NASDAQ, international indices, etc.), domestic focused, international focused, high growth oriented, etc. There are even funds that mirror certain industries, such as utility funds, REIT funds, consumer staples, industrials, etc. Typically we are equity investors; however, there are plenty of bond funds offered as well.
+For example, there are funds that mirror any stock index (S&P, NASDAQ, international indices, etc.), domestic focused, international focused, high growth oriented, etc. There are even funds that mirror certain industries, such as utility funds, REIT funds, consumer staples, industrials, etc. There are equity and bond funds.
 Strategies of the funds can be as specific or general as an investor would like.
-If there is a certain investment objective you would like to achieve, changes are there is a mutual fund or ETF to help you achieve that investment goal.
+Chances are, there is a mutual fund or ETF to help you achieve your investment goal.